Bondsam0607/Linux-Network-Programming/chap8/note.md

 - receive client data
 - return server response back to the client

-**receivig and sending data is not necessarily in I/O parsing unit, might in Logic Unit**
+**receivig and sending data is not necessarily in I/O parsing unit, might in Logic Unit: Reactor**

 ### Logic Unit